University of Toronto Mississauga: Robert Gillespie Academic Skills Centre

-The Robert Gillespie Academic Skills Centre (RGASC) is a hub for learning and teaching at UTM.
-It is located on the third floor of Maanjiwe nendamowinan, and offers workshops, facilitated study groups, and skill-development appointments for all students, specifically in writing, math & numeracy, and study skills.
+The Robert Gillespie Academic Skills Centre (RGASC) is a hub for learning and teaching on campus, closely associated with the Institute for the Study of University Pedagogy.
+Founded by Cleo Boyd in the summer of 1996 as the Academic Skills Centre, it was renamed in 2005 for its principal benefactor Robert Gillespie, an engineer and former chief executive officer of General Electric Canada.
+The RGASC is located on the third floor of Maanjiwe nendamowinan, and offers workshops, facilitated study groups, and skill-development appointments for all University of Toronto students, specifically in writing, math and numeracy, and study skills.